-How to Clean a Cast-Iron Skillet
+How to Clean a Cast-Iron Skillet So It Lasts Forever

 Before You Clean a Cast-Iron Skillet

-Seasoned cast-iron skillets should have smooth, shimmering, rust-free surfaces that quickly release cooking foods and postcooking grime.
+Seasoned cast-iron skillets should have smooth, shimmering, rust-free surfaces that quickly release cooking foods and post-cooking grime.
 The idea is to begin cleaning a cast-iron skillet directly after cooking to prevent rust from forming and enhance its nonstick character.

 How to Clean Cast Iron

-When the pan is completely dry, use a paper towel to apply a thin coat of cooking oil to the interior to restore its sheen and reenergize its quick-release qualities.
-Be judicious with the application—too much oil can result in sticky surfaces.
+When the pan is completely dry, use a paper towel to apply a thin coat of cooking oil to the interior.
+This will help restore its sheen and reenergize its quick-release qualities.
+Be judicious with the application; too much oil can result in sticky surfaces.

 For hard-to-remove food bits and rusty patches, grab kosher salt and a wet sponge.
 The salt will act as a mild abrasive that can be used to gently buff away cooked-on foods and small bits of rust.
 Stubborn food residue can also be loosened by boiling water in the pan for a few minutes.
 Rinse the pans under warm water, dry thoroughly, and coat with cooking oil.